 I have quite a lot of traveling experience.
 My family took a vacation almost every year when I was growing up, and we often went far and always by car.
 So I remember a few things about family vacations from the perspective of a kid.

 In my high school and college years, my travels took me around the world.
 I visited Canada, Mexico, France, England, Italy, Hungary, China, and Morocco, and I spent a semester studying abroad in Spain.
 So I know a few tricks when it comes to traveling as a single person.

-But my experience traveling as a parent is limited.
+But my experience traveling with kids as a parent is limited.
 We’ve taken a couple trips with kids, but not enough to give me the kind of valuable experience I wanted to offer other moms.